DittmannAxel/IOXtoAzureIOT/README.md

 `/home/root/node-v4.6.0-linux-x64/bin/npm`

-And now you are ready for part two: *Installing the Azure IOT Device SDK"!
+And now you are ready for part two: **Installing the Azure IOT Device SDK**.

+Just proceed with the **npm** install which you can find [here] (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-getstarted).
+This tutorial is very straight forward, so there is no need to give an extra explanation.
+I just used the AMQP libraries and for device management I always use the Device Explorer.
+It has some advantage e.g. in troubleshooting like: to see data coming in, etc. For a PoC it is a quick win.
+Just download the precompiled version of [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases) - just scroll down to the middle of the page.
+A tutorial can be found [here] (https://github.com/fsautomata/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md).